shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/12-Git/Readme.md

 - `git add`:  -is like saying, "Hey Git, pay attention to these changes!"
 - It stages modifications or new files, preparing them for the next commit.
 - It's the first step to tell Git which changes you want to include in your project's history.
+- `git add .` : Adding all files in staging area in directory.

 4) `git status`
 - git add is like telling Git, "Hey, pay attention to these changes!"
 It stages your modifications or new files, getting them ready for the next commit.